cine, grading, Rants, video

 Digital super16mm antics: Second grade / look pass

 A while back, I posted about my Live Streaming Studio V3.1 setup, because many people wanted to know what gear I’m using and how I get the “cinematic” look on a live Zoom call.
-And to achieve the look I was going for, one of the things I had to learn from scratch – in addition to operating a digital cinema camera and properly use lighting – was how to color grade.
+And to achieve the look I was going for, one of the things I had to (well, more like “desired to”) learn from scratch – in addition to operating a digital cinema camera and properly use lighting – was how to color grade.

-For reference: Non-graded image without look and effects applied, only BMD Film Gen 1 (camera log) color space transform to rec709 / Gamma 2.2 (what a monitor can display) applied.
+Reference: Non-graded image without look and effects applied, only BMD Film Gen 1 (camera log aka RAW) color space transform to rec709 / Gamma 2.2 (what a monitor can display) via a classic CST applied.
+(See results of using OpenDRT instead of CST below for comparison.)

 Below, after some grading, applying a ton of stuff for the look, and even throwing in some effects to emulate anamorphic edge distortions and a fake film gate crop for too much good measures: